- Junior with silver interests in Mexico and Australia

-The company also has an interest in two iron ore projects in Australia, which look highly prospective for DSO.
+The company also has an interest in iron ore projects in Australia, which look highly prospective for DSO.

 Mining industry professionals will know that DSO can be at a premium in the iron ore space, especially for juniors, since it means rock can be mined and shipped directly without any processing, thus saving on potentially huge investment in processing plant and equipment.